mtxpt/phx-fix-base/README.md

 ## Developer Installation

 It is highly recommended to create a new Python environment.
-On Linux or MacOs the script `scripts/setup_all.sh` automates the creation of a [conda](https://docs.conda.io/en/latest/) based environment with all dependencies installed.
+On Linux or macOS the script `scripts/setup_all.sh` automates the creation of a [conda](https://docs.conda.io/en/latest/) based environment with all dependencies installed.
 Optionally provide the argument `clean` to remove existing environment and rebuild all.